cloudant/python-cloudant/.github/PULL_REQUEST_TEMPLATE.md

 How to test your changes work, not required for documentation changes.

-## Reviewers

-Leave this section blank, its to allow us to easily see who is reviewing this pull request.

 ## Issues

 Links to the github issue(s) (if present) that this pull request is resolving.